 4. Appropriate golf footwear such as soft spikes, golf shoes, or toe golf sandals must be worn.

 5. In lieu of golf shoes, running shoes may be worn as long as they are approved by the staff.
 No street shoes or sandals are permitted.

 6. Spectators are required to wear appropriate clothing for the golf course.

 7. That’s it.

-As always, if you have any questions, don’t hesitate to call the Pro Shop and ask — or track Travis down.
-(He loves to talk fashion.)
+As always, if you have any questions, don’t hesitate to call the Pro Shop and ask — or track Travis or Dave down.
+(They both love to talk fashion.)

 Thanks so much for your co-operation and support as we work hard to contribute to the kind of community Petrolia can be proud of.